Welcome to Yale's Perception & Cognition Lab!

 After Yale: Postdoctoral Fellow, Harvard University, Lab for Developmental Studies

 While in the lab from 2002 to 2007, Erik ran studies with both babies and adults exploring how the visual system selects, maintains, and identifies objects over time -- and how this provides a foundation for object cognition.
-Erik, now a professor at UMass Amherst, has more songs on his iPod than you do.
+Erik, who then became a professor at UMass Amherst, has more songs on his iPod than you do.

 P&C Lab: Graduate Student (Ph.D., 2006)

-After Yale: Postdoctoral Fellow, Boston University, Vision Sciences Lab
+After Yale: Postdoctoral Fellow, Boston University, Watanabe Lab

 While in the lab from 2002 to 2006, Hoon made several discoveries related to causal perception, attention, and the mental representation of dynamic events.
 In case his picture here is too small to make out, here's a slightly bigger picture of Hoon.
 Hoon is now a professor back in South Korea.